ISET/isetL3/README.md

 The scripts here show how to perform the training and testing of the L3 (Local, Linear, Learned) algorithm for automatic generation of image processing pipelines for arbitrary CFA measurement schemes for digital imaging sensors.
 The L3 pipeline performs demosaicking, denoising, and the color transform in one step.
 The algorithm allows output estimated images to be in any user specified color bands.

-The L3 software here relies on the ISET software, and in particular the camera branch of that software.
+The L3 software here relies on the ISETCAM software.

 The main scripts involved in using the L^3 algorithm are